lichong0/ZTOF/README.md

 Implementation code for the ZTOF framework.
 # From Zero to One: Accelerating Recognition Model Construction via Self-Optimizing Prototyping Mechanism

-Welcome to the official GitHub repository for **ZTOF** (Zero-Shot Text Optimization Framework), a novel approach for enhancing fine-grained visual recognition through closed-loop image-text alignment optimization.
-This repository contains the source code, datasets, and supplementary materials for our research.
+Welcome to the official GitHub repository for **ZTOF** (From Zero to One Framework), a framework designed for rapid prototyping of visual recognition models

 ## 📌 Overview
-ZTOF addresses the challenge of distinguishing visually similar categories (e.g., food items, bird species, or insect morphologies) by iteratively refining text descriptions and aligning them with visual features.
-By leveraging CLIP for vision-language alignment and large language models (LLMs) for text refinement, our framework achieves state-of-the-art performance on fine-grained recognition tasks.
+ZTOF proposes a self-optimizing mechanism that establishes a feedback loop between a large language model (LLM) and a pre-trained vision-language alignment model.
+By combining the knowledge reasoning capability of the LLM with perceptual feedback from the alignment model, ZTOF automatically generates and improves category-level textual descriptions without requiring manual annotations.

 ### Key Features:
 - **Closed-Loop Optimization**: Iteratively improves text descriptions to better match visual features.
-- **Fine-Grained Discrimination**: Effectively distinguishes between visually similar categories (e.g., pho vs. hot and sour soup).
+- **Fine-Grained Discrimination**: Effectively distinguishes between visually similar categories.
 - **Generalization**: Works across diverse datasets (Food-101, CUB-200-2011, Pet Dataset, and private mosquito datasets).

 ## 📊 Dataset Description